How to Read a Pipe Tee Weight Chart: Size, Pressure, and Thickness

 OUDI Brand Fittings: Meeting Global Standards Since 1998 - Contact Us!

 Since 1998, Cangzhou Oudi Pipe Manufacture Co., Ltd. has been a leading manufacturer of carbon steel pipe fittings, valves, and flanges in China.
 Located in the "China fitting" hub of Mengcun Hui Autonomous County, our company boasts advanced production equipment and strong technical expertise.
-We specialize in producing various types of carbon steel, stainless steel, and alloy steel fittings to American, Japanese, German, and British standards.
+We specialise in producing various types of carbon steel, stainless steel, and alloy steel fittings to American, Japanese, German, and British standards.
 Our products are widely used in chemical, petroleum, natural gas, water conservancy, construction, shipbuilding, and electric power industries.
 With ISO9001:2000 certification and a commitment to quality, we've established the OUDI brand as a trusted name in the global market.
 For more information, please contact us at oudi-04@oudiguandao.com.